 3. Training of Test Center Administrators

-Test center staff are thoroughly trained to prepare for managing test administrations.
-As such, test center staff are required to pass a certification exam to demonstrate their knowledge of test delivery, as well as testing policies and procedures before they can serve as Test Center Administrators.
+Test center staff are thoroughly trained to manage test administrations.
+As such, test center staff are required to pass a certification exam to demonstrate their knowledge of test delivery, as well as testing policies and procedures, before they can serve as Test Center Administrators.
 Training includes the following security-related topics: